 The reason for that is, that you train with a higher training intensity, (above 85% 1RM for maximum strength development), which has a high impact on the nervous system and requires around 48 – 72 hours of recovery.

 Check out a 1 RM Front Squat attempt of 6-time World Champion Harrie Lavreysen

 The same is true, if you train for Power development, even though the training intensity is lower (between 0 – 70% 1RM depending on the Power Training method), it also has a high impact on the nervous system and requires around 48 – 72 hours of recovery.

 Check out the differences between strength training vs power training.

 For a detailed structure of how to plan and structure different strength training workouts based around squatting and squatting variations check out the article

 How often Front Squat for Building Muscle Mass

-If your goal is to build muscle mass and gain some extra size on your thighs, the training volume (more sets and more reps) is higher than training for strength or power.
+If you Front Squat for mass and your goal is to build muscle mass and gain some extra size on your thighs, the training volume (more sets and more reps) is higher than training for strength or power development.

 This higher training volume requires more recovery time, around 72 – 96 hours so that the training frequency is lower and you do 1 – 2 strength training sessions a week.